-Step families or blended families can create challenges for both parents and children, as family members are urged to accommodate a number of changes.
+Stepfamilies or blended families can create challenges for both parents and children, as family members are urged to accommodate a number of changes.
 Children may face difficulty adapting to different parenting styles and family routines.
-In addition, children from blended families often experience stress, brought on by visitations, contact and conflict between biological parents and step parents, or through conflict with step siblings.
+In addition, children from blended families often experience stress brought on by visitations, contact and conflict between biological parents and step-parents, or conflict with step siblings.

 Adults, who are planning to remarry or cohabitate with children from previous relationships, are likely to experience problems in their current relationships.
 Through therapy, family members can expect to attend most sessions as a group or individually, supplemental sessions for each child or with one/both parent(s).

 While mixing families is never easy, therapy can assist your new family in navigating the transition.
 You may create a close link with your new stepchildren and form a loving and successful blended family with open communication, mutual respect, and plenty of love and patience, no matter how strained or difficult things appear at first.
 It's critical to start planning how the new family will work before blending households to give your stepfamily the best chance of building a healthy relationship.

 - Lack of compromise

 - What challenges do stepfamilies face?
 The children may reject the new companion.

 - Problems may arise as a result of different parenting techniques

 - Jealousy is a common issue in blended households